yoones-vaezi/entity_resolution/README.md

 The steps taken to solve the entity resolution problem include:

 1- explore and clean the datasets.
-More details can be found in teh notebook provided.
+More details can be found in the notebook provided.
 This includes:

 >- a- removing duplicate identifiers.